AT&T: Attractive Opportunity On Sell-Off

 But now what we're finding is that 65% of the people who drive cars aren't our wireless customers, so we're finding a real opportunity to connect tens of thousands of those, almost 100,000 this quarter, with a prepaid offering to the connected car.
 And when they do that, they will pay us.
 It's not a $4 or $5, it's a $15 or $20 connection.
 And so it not only gives us a really great revenue opportunity and high margin, and that's a lot better than a resale opportunity at a much lower, but it's also an opportunity to show them what we can do and then potentially get the rest of their wireless business or get the rest of their video business.

 This is a tremendous opportunity that so far I believe has been more or less completely overlooked by the market which gets easily caught up on sequential and Y/Y comparisons.
-While that might be important for traders, for long-term investors it is just noise to be ignored.
+While that might be important for traders, for long-term investors, it is just noise to be ignored.

 How to react to this sell-off?

 Now that the stock is still trading below $34 as of its close on Halloween, long-term oriented investors should really welcome that opportunity to add to their position.
-In essence, if you are a long-term investor this is exactly the kind of market reaction you would like to see.
+In essence, if you are a long-term investor, this is exactly the kind of market reaction you would like to see.
 It allows you to lower your cost basis while the business is making the necessary transformation steps towards the future.
-The day-to-day noise with heavily followed stocks like AT&T is tough to ignore and it may be one of the most difficult challenges to have the conviction to hold and add to your position in these times.
+The day-to-day noise with heavily followed stocks like AT&T is tough to ignore, and it may be one of the most difficult challenges to have the conviction to hold and add to your position in these times.

 To help cope with these unrealized losses, investors should take a step back and concentrate on the bigger picture.
-Long-term investors know how powerful dividend reinvesting really is but in the heat of the moment it is only natural to temporarily blend this out.
-If we project the 5-year returns with reinvested dividends of an initial $5,000 investment in AT&T at $34 we end up with the following metrics:
+Long-term investors know how powerful dividend reinvesting really is, but in the heat of the moment, it is only natural to temporarily blend this out.
+If we project the 5-year returns with reinvested dividends of an initial $5,000 investment in AT&T at $34, we end up with the following metrics:

-- Initial investment: $5,000 @5.8% yield assuming 2% dividend growth, quarterly reinvestment and 0% stock price appreciation
+- Initial investment: $5,000 @5.8% yield assuming 2% dividend growth, quarterly reinvestment, and 0% stock price appreciation

-- Investment value after 5 years: $6,452 or an almost 29% gain with the respective yearly dividends depicted below.
+- Investment value after five years: $6,452 or an almost 29% gain with the respective yearly dividends depicted below.

 This is a very conservative scenario as it does not factor in any stock price appreciation and only minimal dividend growth.
-A more bullish scenario which assumes just 3% stock price appreciation by year already returns an additional $1,000 in capital appreciation resulting in a 5-year return of almost 50% or a CAGR of 10.6%.
+A more bullish scenario which assumes just 3% stock price appreciation by year already returns an additional $1,000 in capital appreciation resulting in a five-year return of almost 50% or a CAGR of 10.6%.
 That is the way to accumulate income and capital appreciation for long-term oriented dividend investors.

 If you want to easily run these calculations on your own, I'd be happy if you try out this Excel-based long-term dividend projection calculator.